+Internal decorations Visually inspected. ---------------------- ---------------------

+Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 There is a mains supply of electricity.
-The electric meter and consumer unit are in the right hand public room beneath the window.
-Gas None.
+The electric meter and consumer unit are in a utility room wall cupboard.
+The property is understood to have been rewired between 2015 and 2020.

+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+There is no mains supply of gas.
+There is a liquid propane gas bulk storage tank in the rear garden.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 There is a mains supply of water.
-The kitchen has a one and a half bowl sink unit.
-The cloakroom has a dated white w.c. and wash hand basin.
-The bathroom has a modern three piece white suite and a shower cubicle.
-There is no cold water storage tank required for this system.
+The kitchen has twin sink units.
+The bathrooms and en-suite shower rooms have fairly modern suites.
+The utility room has a stainless steel sink unit.
+There is no cold water storage tank.

 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Space heating is by means of a oil fired central heating system with radiators located in the main apartments linked by copper piping.
-There is a programmer in the kitchen and a remote main thermostat.
-The system is operated by means of a free-standing 'Grant' central heating boiler, in the store at the rear, having a fanned flue.
-It is a condensing combi boiler which heats the hot water with no hot water storage tank required.
-Hot water in the cloakroom is provided by means of an electric geyser.
+Space heating is by means of a liquid propane gas central heating system with radiators located in the main apartments linked by copper piping.
+The bathrooms and en-suites have heated towel rails.
+The system is operated by means of a wall mounted 'Alpha' central heating boiler, in the utility room cupboard, having a fanned flue.
+It is a combi boiler which heats the hot water with no hot water storage tank required.
+Hot water is also heated by means of an 'Rinnai' wall mounted boiler alongside the central heating boiler.

 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage is connected to the main sewer.

-Fire, smoke and burglar alarms
+Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
-Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
-We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.
+Where there is a carbon- fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
+We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership. burglar alarm.
+Any additional limits to inspection An inspection for Japanese Knotweed was not carried out.
+This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
+It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
+Identification of Japanese Knotweed is best undertaken by a specialist contractor.